NFL: Jeremy Maclin, At Wife’s Baby Shower, Announces Retirement

 — Big Nick (@BigNickShow) March 24, 2019

 During training camp before the 2011 season, when he played for Philadelphia, Maclin was battling what was described as a “mystery illness.”
-Per Lehigh Valley Live at the time, the illness eventually eventually cleared up, and Maclin returned to the team for the start of the season.
+Per Lehigh Valley Live at the time, the illness eventually cleared up, and Maclin returned to the team for the start of the season.

+“I was tested for everything, and every single test came back negative,” Maclin said at the time.